Zhenghai2000/PeterChi.github.io/_teaching/2022-spring-teaching-1.md

 location: "Macau"
 ---

 The objective of the [course](https://msb.must.edu.mo/page/id-3506.html) is to introduce the basic concepts and principles of both financial accounting, without being excessively technical and procedural in emphasis.
+I served as the Teaching Assistant.